Single-shot holographic compression from the area law

 For non-interacting, gapped bosonic systems we were able to show that the compression unitary can be taken as a Gaussian unitary and that the width of the thickened boundary can be much smaller than in the generic case (proportional to $\log(1/\varepsilon)$ instead of $1/\varepsilon$, albeit with a logarithmic dependence on the size of the region).
 This shows that our general results can be improved by taking into account more concrete properties of the Hamiltonian model than just the area law.
 While the area law has been demonstrated to hold in large classes of models, it still lacks a general proof for arbitrary gapped lattice models.
 Approximate holographic compression provides a physically relevant, but weaker notion of the area law, which might admit a proof in full generality.
 It is the hope that the present work invites such endeavors.

 \emph{Acknowledgements. } H.~W. would like to thank Renato Renner and Joseph M. Renes for interesting discussions regarding Lemma~\ref{lemma:main}.
 J.~E. thanks the ERC (TAQ), the DFG (CRC 183 project B01, EI 519/14-1, EI 519/14-1, EI 519/7-1), and the Templeton Foundation for funding.
-H.~W. further acknowledges support from the Swiss National Science Foundation through SNSF project No. 200020 165843 and through the National Centre of Competence in Research \emph{Quantum Science and Technology} (QSIT).
+This work has also received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No 817482 (PASQuanS).
+H.~W. further acknowledges support from the Swiss National Science Foundation through SNSF project No. 200020\_165843 and through the National Centre of Competence in Research \emph{Quantum Science and Technology} (QSIT).
 This research was supported in part by Perimeter Institute for Theoretical Physics.
 Research at Perimeter Institute is supported by the Government of Canada through the Department of Innovation, Science and Economic Development and by the Province of Ontario through the Ministry of Research and Innovation.